komunitin/komunitin-api/accounting/README.md

 Note that any node has its own clock and that the protocol does not enforce any clock synchronization mechanism.
 Nodes should have internal mechanisms to keep themselves in sync.
 A node repeteadly out of time is behaving badly and may result in loss of trust from their connections.

 ## Rejection
 Any request to the `transactions` endpoint may be rejected by the node.
 This is done by setting the transaction state to `rejected`.
-The transaction will then have additional fields `rejection-message` and `rejection-code`.
+The transaction will then have additional fields `rejectionMessage` and `rejectionCode`.

 ```JSON
 {